Time to stretch those legs!

 Royal Tunbridge Wells is THE gateway to your outdoor activities.
 Take the Spa Valley steam or diesel train and get out to countryside for a long country walk.
+Dogs travel for free!

 The stations at High Rocks, Groombridge and Eridge all provide access to the countryside and a network of footpaths including the Tunbridge Wells Circular from where it is possible to walk to Harrisons Rocks, the Forest Way and Broadwater Forest.
-Best of all Buddy and Bella get to travel for free!

 A good walk is of course the highlight of a doggy day and the Weald countryside with its flawless beauty is a doggy paradise, for walks and exploring at all times of the year.
 The changing colours of the countryside, soft green of spring followed by the bluebells which carpet the woodlands, the bright yellow of warm summer sunshine, the vivid reds and gold of autumn leaves that give way to the white and silver of frosty winter, mark the seasons and create an ever-changing landscape to excite the senses at every turn.

 Penshurst Place welcomes dogs on the public footpaths that cross the estate (entry fee applies).
 There are two self guided walking trail leaflets which you can purchase at the gift shop.
 Please note that there are fields with grazing livestock and some stiles.

 From Penshurst there are a number of pleasant walks which take you around the village, across fields and by the banks of the river Medway.
 On hot and cloudless, lazy hazy days pause for a picnic by the river, with sandwiches, strawberries, sparkling water and don’t forget the all important doggy treats.